Ghasak/Coding_Problems/coding_problems/README.md

-# Collecting Several programming puzzles
+# A Collection of Several programming puzzles and challenges
 Here i have collected several coding puzzles and ideas that I found them interesting.

 ## P1- Find the smallest integer not in a list.